frictionlessdata/frictionless-py/docs/validating-data.md

 ## Heuristic Checks

 There is a group of checks that indicate probable errors.
-You need to use the `extra_checks` argument of the `validate` function to active one or more of these checks.
+You need to use the `extra_checks` argument of the `validate` function to activate one or more of these checks.

 ### Duplicate Row

 This check is self-explanatory.
-You need to take into account that checking for duplicate rows can lean to high memory consumption on big files.
+You need to take into account that checking for duplicate rows can lead to high memory consumption on big files.
 Here is an example:

 ```python